Collaborative Therapy

 None

 Deeply influenced by postmodern philosophy, social constructionism, and Wittgenstein's language philosophy.
 Goolishian died in 1991; Anderson continued development at the Houston Galveston Institute.
-The reflecting team technique is a distinctive practice many clinicians integrate without formal Collaborative Therapy training.
+The reflecting team travels with this tradition and is widely borrowed by clinicians with no formal Collaborative Therapy training, but it is Tom Andersen's, developed independently in Norway.
+The near-identical surnames make this a common student error, and this entry was making it.

 Conditions